ibm-cloud-docs/assistant/dialog-slots.md

 For example, when the node is triggered because a customer wants to order a pizza, you can respond with the preliminary prompt, `I can take your pizza order.
 Tell me what size pizza you want and the time that you want it delivered.`

 If the user provides even one piece of this information in their initial request, then the prompt is not displayed.
-For example, the initial input might be, `I want to order a large pizza.` When the service analyzes the input, it recognizes `large` as the pizza size and fills the **Size** slot with the value provided.
+For example, the initial input might be, `I want to order a large pizza.` When your assistant analyzes the input, it recognizes `large` as the pizza size and fills the **Size** slot with the value provided.
 Because one of the slots is filled, it skips displaying the initial prompt to avoid asking for the pizza size information again.
 Instead, it displays the prompts for any remaining slots with missing information.

 From the Customize pane where you enabled the Slots feature, select the **Prompt for everything** checkbox to enable the intial prompt.
 This setting adds the **If no slots are pre-filled, ask this first** field to the node, where you can specify the text that prompts the user for everything.